azeezat123/Bank-statement-Analysis/README.md

 ## Introduction
 Welcome to the data cleaning documentation for a bank statement dataset from June 2021 to January 2022.
 I was provided with the bank statement To gain insights into the spending habits during the specified period.
 The dataset includes transactional data along with other relevant details.
-This documentation aims to provide a clear and structured overview of the data cleaning process undertaken to prepare the dataset for analysis.
+\n This documentation aims to provide a clear and structured overview of the data cleaning process undertaken to prepare the dataset for analysis.

 ## Dataset Description
 The Bank Statement dataset contains 1396 rows and 8 columns, with data ranging from **June 1st, 2021 to January 9th, 2022**.
 The columns in the dataset are defined as follows: